ericmargadonna/quake2-full/readme.md

 If you decide to edit the code, you have to build 'game' in the project and move the output gamex86.dll into a folder alongside your baseq2 folder.
-Then your mod can be launched via shortcut, or from within Quake 2 itself.
+Then your mod can be launched via shortcut, by adding
+`+set game <folder_name>`
+to the end of the "target" line in the shortcut.

 If you just want to run the code here as is, visit that [other repo](https://github.com/ericmargadonna/QVBModFolder).
-Clone it, then move it into your Quake 2 game folder (alongside the baseq2 folder) and run the included shortcut.
+Clone it, name the folder 'VolleyBall' then move it into your Quake 2 game folder (alongside the baseq2 folder) and run the included shortcut.

 Voila, you are now running my Quake 2 Mod!